TedTschopp/MCP-Server-Using-Github-Pages/README.md

 # TTRPG GM Tools MCP Server

-A [Model Context Protocol](https://modelcontextprotocol.io/) server for tabletop RPG game masters, hosted entirely on GitHub Pages using static JSON files and Jekyll.
+A [Model Context Protocol](https://modelcontextprotocol.io/) server for tabletop RPG game masters.

+## 🏗️ Architecture

+This project uses a two-part architecture:

+1. **GitHub Pages** - Hosts static data files (encounters, names, treasures, etc.) at `https://ttrpg-mcp.tedt.org/`
+2. **Cloudflare Worker** - Implements the MCP protocol and executes tool logic at `https://ttrpg-mcp.tedt.org/mcp`

+> **Note:** GitHub Pages can only serve static files.
+The MCP protocol requires a real server to handle dynamic requests, which is why we need the Cloudflare Worker.

 ## 🎲 Features